×

 Choosing the Right Base Theme

 Before you start creating and customizing themes for specific Magento modules, you need to choose the right base theme for your entire store.
 The base theme will provide the overall look and feel of your store, so it is important to choose a theme that is consistent with your brand and that will meet the needs of your customers.
-Here’s a detailed approach to this crucial decision:

-Access Admin Panel
+Access the Admin Panel

 Navigating to Content

-3. This will take you to the Design Configuration page.
+2. Open Design Configuration: Under the “Design” section, select “Configuration.”
+This will take you to the Design Configuration page.

 Choosing the Base Theme